Survivors of torture were leaders in their home countries.

 of clients reported improved mental and physical health and quality of life through our goal-oriented services

-Twenty-nine Percent of CST’s Clients are Children
+Thirty-two Percent of CST’s Clients are Children

 Their needs are immense and unique.
 The horrors endured by refugee children mandate that counseling begin as soon as possible.
 CST program goals are to help children process the trauma, heal physically and emotionally, improve family relationships, acculturate and become ready for formal education in public schools.
-CST achieves these goals through a well-designed program of counseling in schools, other agencies and in our office, medical care, education, and case management.
+CST achieves these goals through a well-designed program of counseling in schools, other agencies and in our office, medical care, and education.